pimbrouwers/pimbrouwersdotcom/src/content/posts/why-i-love-knockout.md

 author: Pim Brouwers
 tags: KnockoutJS
 ---
 I love KnockoutJS.
 Aside from SQL, no technology I've encountered has inspired me quite to the level Knockout has.
 There's a captivating elegance to it's simplicity, and by proxy the ease in which you can learn it.
 And despite it's simplistic nature, it can transform JavaScript previously bound for spaghetti-town into artful solutions.
-It is my go to solution for any project, of any scale, requiring any JavaScript.
+It is my tool of choice for any project, of any scale, requiring any JavaScript.
 It **enforces** organization (components, custom bindings, extensions) without **imposing** conventions.

 Knockout is a data-centric JavaScript library, enabling you to *bind* data to your DOM.
 At it's core, this is all Knockout does.
 Exposing a simple pub/sub concept, dubbed an "observable" (there is of course much more to it).
 Using the observable enables you to build reactive client-side applications with minimal effort.